GMatrixGames/JsonAsAsset/README.md

 <a name="intro"></a>
 ## 1. Introduction to JsonAsAsset
-> Please be aware that the **use of this plugin should be for personal and educational purposes only**. **Do not use it to create and distribute commercial products without proper licensing and permissions.** It is important to respect the intellectual property of others and only use assets that you have the right to use.
+> Please be aware that this plugin is intended strictly for personal and educational purposes.
+Do not use it to create or distribute commercial products without proper licensing and permissions.
+It is essential to respect others' intellectual property and to use only assets you are authorized to use.

 JsonAsAsset (or often referred as *`JAA`*) is a plugin to create assets from JSON data obtained from [FModel](https://fmodel.app). *`(Software for exploring Unreal Engine games)`*

-We are in no way responsible for what may be done with the created content, but you are free to use this tool as much as you like.
-Here are the supported asset types in JsonAsAsset:
+We assume no responsibility for how created content may be used.
+However, you are free to use this tool as much as you like.
+Below are the supported asset types in JsonAsAsset:

 ###### Materials
  - Material